Mission, Goals, and Outcomes of the Carroll College Department of Nursing

 Carroll Nursing Graduates Land Great Jobs

 In a time when a soft economy makes jobs for new nurses more challenging to find, it's never been a better time to be a Carroll College nursing graduate!
-Many employers have told us that Carroll grads are their top picks and within a few months following graduation, a majority of the class of 2012 were already employed in nursing.
-Carroll nurses from 2012 are working in a wide variety of positions and places.
+Many employers have told us that Carroll grads are their top picks and within a few months following graduation, a majority of our graduates find employment in nursing.
+Carroll nurses are working in a wide variety of positions and places.
 Here are a few examples:

 - Jim, Critical Care intern, Parkland Hospital, Dallas, TX